 For historical reference only, below are the lowest adjusted jobs ratios for the projects that received a reservation of credits during the previous application period for indie and non-indie feature film projects:

 Independent Feature Film:

 The jobs ratio numbers quoted above are based on applications received during the prior application period.
 These numbers should not be relied upon as a guaranteed jobs ratio minimum in future application periods.

 Applicants are measured against their specific applicant pool and as such, each jobs ratio minimum is specific to those types of productions during a specific allocation period.

-Be sure to download the Jobs Ratio Calculator
+Be sure to download the new Jobs Ratio Calculator

 .
 This tool is available to assist you in determining your Jobs Ratio.

 The portal will go live Wednesday, March 7 at 8:00 a.m. and close on Tuesday, March 13, 2018 at NOON.

 Applicants should begin to prepare their budget and materials early.
 You will need a completed and tagged budget in order to fill out the application.
 Projects that rank in the top 200% (double the number of projects for which funding is available) will be notified by March 14, 2018 to submit Phase II documents.
 Applicants should prepare all materials listed in the Checklist as you will be required to submit these within three days if your application is selected.